alechp/atom-packages/markdown-preview-enhanced/docs/code-chunk.md

 **output**
 `html`, `markdown`, `text`, `png`, `none`

-defines how to render code output.
+Defines how to render code output.
 `html` will append output as html.
 `markdown` will parse output as markdown.
 (MathJax and graphs will not be supported in this case, but KaTeX works)
 `text` will append output to a `pre` block.